Enabling multiple domains for a test allows you to track visits and goal conversions across different domains. This can happen in two cases:

 For instance, let’s consider a scenario where you set up a test, specify the campaign URL as www.example.com and create a goal on www.myexample.com.
 In the second scenario, you set up a test wherein you include two campaign URLs of different domains - www.example.com and www.myexample.com.

-As the test involves more than one domain, you must select the multiple domains option on the final step in the creation process.
-Enabling multiple domain options allows VWO to use third-party cookies to track visitors and goal conversions.
+As these tests involve more than one domain, you must select the multiple domains option on the final step in the creation process.
+Enabling this option allows VWO to use third-party cookies to track visitors and goal conversions seamlessly across domains.

-Things to Consider when you Enable Your Test to Run Across Multiple Domains:
+Things to Consider While you Enable Your Test to Run Across Multiple Domains:

 - You need not enable cross-domain tracking for subdomains in your account.

-- Do not enable cross-domain tracking if you have defined ‘click on a link’ goal and the link points to a different domain, or if you have ‘track form submits’ goal and the action URL is of different domain.
+- Do not enable cross-domain tracking if you have defined a ‘click on a link’ goal and the link points to a different domain or if you have a ‘track form submits’ goal and the action URL is of a different domain.

 - Cross-domain tracking must be enabled when the control and variation URLs in a Split URL campaign are of different domains.

-- Cross-domain tracking is not supported for Website Research (Analyze and Track).
+- Cross-domain tracking is not supported for VWO Insights.